 STEP 5: Add the maggi into the dough and thoroughly mix.

-STEP 7: Over medium heat, get a clean pot, pour water in it, arrange the content in STEP 6 in the pot, and cover the lid of the pot.
+STEP 7: Over medium heat, get a clean pot, pour water into it, arrange the content in STEP 6 in the pot, and cover the lid of the pot.
 Allow to cook for 40 minutes just like Danwake.

 STEP 8: After turning off the heat, scoop the Tubani one by one and place them in a clean warmer.